German Renaissance Art (1430-1580)

 Hans Holbein the Younger (1497-1543) belonged to a family of artists living in Augsburg.
 At the age of 19 he went to Basel, on the frontier between the German and French cultures, a city filled with the spirit of humanism, where he found a more enlightened atmosphere.
 Here, he made the final break with the Middle Ages.
 Durer and Grunewald belonged above all to Germany; but Holbein belonged to the world.

-Holbein's Basel portraits of Erasmus (1523), the Burgomaster Meyer (1526), the Astronomer Nikolaus Kratzer (1528), and others, are the confident achievements of a youth of 20 who was about to become one of the world's greatest portrait-painters.
+Holbein's Basel portraits of Erasmus of Rotterdam (1523), the Burgomaster Meyer (1526), the Astronomer Nikolaus Kratzer (1528), Sir Thomas More (1527) and others, are the confident achievements of a youth of 20 who was about to become one of the world's greatest portrait-painters.
 He was also a prolific draughtsman, producing between 1516 and 1532 over 1200 drawings for woodcuts.
-The 'Dance of Death', printed from wood blocks after Holbein's designs, bears witness to the technical and artistic perfection of the Northern art of wood-engraving.
+The 'Dance of Death', printed from wood blocks after Holbein's designs, bears witness to the technical perfection of the Northern art of wood-engraving.
 Holbein finally left Basel in 1532, to become court painter to King Henry VIII in England.
-Here, he produced a wealth of magnificent portrait art including portraits of Henry VIII (1540, National Gallery of Art, Rome), The Ambassadors (1533) and The Merchant Georg Gisze (1532).
-In these outstanding pictures, Holbein combines the northern European love of sumptuous detail with the grandeur and dignity of the Italian Renaissance.
-Details are reproduced to great effect, yet at the same time remain subordinate to the larger whole.
+Here, he produced a wealth of magnificent portraiture including Portrait of Henry VIII (1536), The Ambassadors (1533), Thomas Cromwell (1532-4) and Lady with a Squirrel and a Starling (152728) as well as The Merchant Georg Gisze (1532).
+In these outstanding pictures, Holbein combines the northern European love of sumptuous detail with the grandeur and dignity of the Italian Renaissance: details are reproduced to great effect, yet at the same time remain subordinate to the larger whole.
 (Note: For details of pigments used in German Renaissance painting, see: Renaissance Colour Palette.)

 The Danube school developed in the wealthy imperial city of Regensburg, borrowing elements from late Gothic German traditions.
 The school consisted of a loose group of German and Austrian painters who were among the earliest exponents of independent landscape painting.
 In his cruder, and often very romantic idiom, Albrecht Altdorfer (1480-1538) stands out as the Danube School's greatest master.
 As an original creative painter and engraver he is, in his landscape drawings and woodcuts, one of the most attractive of the lesser artists of the period.
 The poetic landscape artist Wolfgang Huber (1490-1553), active mostly in Passau where he was court painter to the prince-bishop, is another member of the school, as was Cranach the Elder - at least in his early work.